cirosantilli/git-tutorial/index.md

 `git add .` also has the advantage of including hidden dot files `.`.

-## combos

-Add all non-hidden files in current directory:

-    git add *

-Add all files in current directory, including hidden:

-    git add `ls -A`

 # rm

 If you want to remove a file that is tracked from future versions then use: